What is a ‘clean break’ following divorce?

 If you have finances to divide, such as any money, property, savings, pensions etc. you can agree on these arrangements in your financial settlement.

 As explained above, a divorce on its own doesn’t separate you financially.
-The divorce process is completely separate from the process of making your financial settlement legally binding through the court.
+The divorce process is mostly separate from the process of making your financial settlement legally binding through the court.
+However, you must have started your divorce and have received your ‘conditional order’ (formerly called the ‘decree nisi’) to ask the court to make your financial arrangements legally binding.

 Need help agreeing on how to divide your finances?

-The consent order document outlines any declarations, undertakings and orders and how your assets and debts are to be divided following your divorce.
+The consent order document outlines any declarations, undertakings, and orders and how your assets and debts are to be divided following your divorce.
 The document will usually include a final order dismissing any future claims against each other (this is the clean break clause).

-- A **full consent order:*
+• **A full consent order:*

-- where you tell the court what will happen to your financial arrangements and this will usually contain a clean break clause.
-A **clean break consent order:*
+• where you tell the court what will happen to your financial arrangements, and this will usually contain a clean break clause

-- where there are no transactions taking place.
-A couple is asking a Judge to grant a ‘clean break’.
+• where there are no transactions taking place.
+A couple is asking a Judge to grant a ‘clean break’

 It’s important to note that formalising your financial arrangements or getting a clean break is optional and both require full financial disclosure of all assets and debts including future pension entitlements regardless of whether they are part of your final agreement.